vhaasteren/piccard/README.md

   * Dipolar: ephemeris errors
   * Quadrupolar: isotropic stochastic background GR correlations
   * Anisotropic: GR correlated, expanded in spherical harmonics
+* Timing models can be numerically included, either by:
+  * Using the design matrix (linear timing model)
+  * Calling libstempo for the full non-linear timing model

 Many types of samplers are included:
 * Metropolis-Hastings